CTC Token 101: Everything You Need to Know

 What is CTC?

-Creditcoin’s tokens are available on two blockchains: Creditcoin and Ethereum.
-Here, we’ll explain everything you need to know about these tokens, why they’re essential to the ecosystem, and how they enable different functions like paying gas fees, interacting with smart contracts, and staking on the network.
+Here, we’ll explain everything you need to know about these tokens, why they’re essential to the ecosystem, and how you can get them.

 Creditcoin Tokens

-1. Mainnet CTC (Native) – This token is used on the Creditcoin Native chain, which is the Substrate-based blockchain of Creditcoin.
-It's used for staking activities, becoming a validator, or nominating validators.
+1. CTC (Native) – This token is used on the Substrate-based blockchain of Creditcoin.
+It's used for staking activities.

-You can swap between these two tokens, along with wrapped CTC (wCTC), using the SwapCTC tool.
+You can swap between the Ethereum and Creditcoin networks using the SwapCTC tool.

 How can I stake tokens and earn CTC (Native)?